 Allows visualization of the impingement by assessing dynamic motion of the ITB through knee flexion and extension.

 MRI is reserved for when the diagnosis is unclear and to exclude other etiologies of lateral knee pain such as a meniscal tear or lateral collateral ligament injury.

 MR findings of ITB syndrome include ill-defined signal abnormality within the fatty soft tissues interposed between the ITB and bone.
-In the knee, the soft tissues lateral to the lateral femoral condyle show low T1 and high on T2 weighted sequences, in keeping with edema/fluid.
+In the knee, the soft tissues lateral to the lateral femoral condyle show low T1 and high on T2 signal, in keeping with edema/fluid.
 In the hip, similar soft tissue changes are present and there may also be tendinopathy or tear of the gluteus medius or minimus tendons.
 There may also be marrow edema in the affected bone.

 Cystic areas representing primary or secondary (adventitious) bursae may be identified.